lipemat/wp-unit/README.md

 #### Support custom ajax methods.

-Sometimes you want to use ajax repsonses to calls which live outside the `wp_ajax` actions.
+Sometimes you want to use ajax responses to calls which live outside the `wp_ajax` actions.

 This library adds a method to `WP_Ajax_UnitTestCase` called `_handleAjaxCustom` to support this.